EU Proposes Doubling Steel Tariffs to 50 Percent

 At a press conference in Strasbourg, Séjourné and the EU's Trade Commissioner Maros Sefcovic assure that the EU proposals are compatible with international WTO rules.

-At the same time, it is considered that action must be taken to save jobs and meet the competition from "global overproduction" - above all from China.
+At the same time, they believe that they must act to save jobs and meet the competition from "global overproduction" - above all from China.

 Loading related articles...